open-telemetry/oteps/text/trace/0157-messaging-semantic-conventions.md

    for semantic conventions are approved and merged.
 This is not strictly related to semantic conventions for messaging but is a prerequisite for stabilizing any semantic conventions.
-3. OTEPs proposing a guidance for general instrumentation problems that also pertain to messaging are approved and merged.
+3. OTEPs proposing guidance for general instrumentation problems that also pertain to messaging are approved and merged.
 Those general instrumentation problems include retries and instrumentation layers.
 4. An OTEP proposing a set of attributes and conventions covering the scenarios